noperator/spindrift/README.md

 ### Features

-- Fetches hourly forecast data with Puppeteer (headless Chrome) scheduled in a cron job
+- Fetches hourly forecast data with Playwright (headless Chrome) scheduled in a cron job
 - Renders the forecast, along with live cam streams, in Chrome running in kiosk mode and controlled by DevTools Protocol on a standalone X server
 - Runs on a "headless" Raspberry Pi controlled remotely via SSH
 - (Optional) Displays on an old, beautiful, hacked Apple iMac G4 17" 1440x900 px